noveoko/skillTests/WebScraping/readme.md

 * extract crucial data from main page
 * create JSON file of extracted data

+## Set it up

+Change the name of configTemplate.txt to config.ini and update <placeholders> with real values

 ## Run it

 In a new virtualenv install all your depenedencies